iv-org/invidious/README.md

 ### Extensions

-We highly recommend the use of [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect#get), a browser extension that automatically redirects Youtube URLs to any Invidious instance and replaces embedded youtube videos on other websites with invidious.
+We highly recommend the use of [LibRedirect](https://github.com/libredirect/libredirect), a browser extension that automatically redirects Youtube URLs to any Invidious instance and replaces embedded YouTube videos on other websites with Invidious.

 The documentation contains a list of browser extensions that we recommended to use along with Invidious.